 Many state insurance regulatory laws contain provisions that require advance approval by state agencies of any change of control of an insurance company that is domiciled or, in some cases, has substantial business in that state.
 "Control" is generally presumed to exist through the ownership of 10% or more of the voting securities of a domestic insurance company or of any company that controls a domestic insurance company.
-Because a subsidiary of Westaim is the general partner of Westaim HIIG Limited Partnership, which in turn owns greater than 50% of the common stock of HIIG, Westaim is considered to exercise control over HIIG and its insurance subsidiaries.
-Accordingly, any purchaser of Common Shares representing 10% or more of the voting power of all outstanding Common Shares will be presumed to have acquired control of HIIG's domestic insurance subsidiaries unless, following application by that purchaser, the relevant state insurance regulators determine otherwise.
-Any transaction that would constitute a change in control of any of HIIG's individual insurance subsidiaries would generally require prior approval by the insurance departments of the states in which the insurance subsidiary is domiciled.
+Because Westaim controls greater than 50% of the common stock of Skyward Specialty on a fully-diluted basis, it is considered to exercise control over Skyward Specialty and its insurance subsidiaries.
+Accordingly, any purchaser of Common Shares representing 10% or more of the voting power of all outstanding Common Shares on a fully-diluted basis will be presumed to have acquired control of Skyward Specialty's domestic insurance subsidiaries unless, following application by that purchaser, the relevant state insurance regulators determine otherwise.
+Any transaction that would constitute a change in control of any of Skyward Specialty's individual insurance subsidiaries would generally require prior approval by the insurance departments of the states in which the insurance subsidiary is domiciled.